oilandrust/portfolio-psy/portfolio/en/Interests/Psychoanalytic Approaches.md

 Psychoanalysis gave rise to Bowlby's theory of **attachment** (Bowlby 2008), which clearly showed the importance of the quality of the bond in the first years of life for the establishment of *Inner Working Models*, another model of the unconscious.

-I am also particularly interested in the modern contributions made by Allan Schore (Schore 2019), an American Psychoanalyst who explains the relational affective unconscious as a way of being with the other that is **implicit**, **non-verbal**, and therefore unconscious, and whose neural substrates can be observed activating in relationship.
+I am also particularly interested in the modern contributions made by Allan Schore (Schore 2019), an American Psychoanalyst who explains the relational affective unconscious as a way of being with the other that is **implicit**, **non-verbal**, and therefore unconscious, and whose neural substrates can be observed activating in relationship (Dumas 2011).

 Another fundamental contribution from Freud's work is the notion of **transference** (Freud 1912), where these implicit and unconscious models play out in the dyadic patient-therapist relationship, offering the possibility of a corrective experience leading to a new way of being with the other and the emergence of the ego or *Self*.